 The double square bracket form requires the ID to start with a letter, an underscore, or a colon, ensuring the ID is portable.
 According to the XML Name rules, a portable ID may not begin with a number, even though a number is allowed elsewhere in the name.
 The shorthand form in an attribute list does not impose this restriction.

-If you want to reference a block element, all you need to do is assign an ID to that block.
-You can enclose the ID in double square brackets:
+To reference a block element, you must assign an ID to that block.
+You can define an ID using the shorthand syntax:

 [[notice]] This paragraph gets a lot of attention.

 You can also define an anchor anywhere in content that receives normal substitutions (specifically the macro substitution).
 You can enclose the ID in double square brackets:

 [[bookmark-a]]Inline anchors make arbitrary content referenceable.

 [#bookmark-b]#Inline anchors can be applied to a phrase like this one.#